christianfosli/LabyrintSpill/README.md

 If you download the game as a .JAR file, the maze directory needs to be placed in the same directory as the .JAR file.

+### Score list

+The top 10 players who finish a level(or a maze) using the least amount of steps are added to the score list.
+The score list is saved to a file (per level) in the levels directory.

+To view the score list click `Scores` -> `View ScoreList`

+[comment]: <> (Legg til en aktuell screenshot)

 ### Lights

 The maze text file specifies whether lights should be on or off.